helyo-world/helyo.world/_drafts/howto-contribute-oss-with-git.md

 ## Act.1: Rebasing against the main master branch

-:+1: Good, it looks we're ready to share this work with the main repo maintainers, for this we're going to create a pull request in the main repo.
+:+1: Good, it looks we're ready to share this work with the main repo maintainers.
+For this we're going to create a pull request in the main repo.
-Now the thing is, some ongoing work may have been committed to the master branch in the main repo while we were busy with all this Readme edition thing...
+Now the thing is, some ongoing work may have been committed to the master branch in the main repo while we were busy with all this Readme editing thing...
 So the commit tree of our feature branch in our forked repo is not aligned with the tree of the master branch of the main repo.
 A merge of some sort will be required in order to realign them all together.

 ![Async master branches](/images/posts/async-masters.png)

-If we were to create the pull request now, the people in charge of reviewing your code would not be able to challenge it against the latest modifications they have merged in the master branch.
+If we were to create the pull request now, the people in charge of reviewing your code would not be able to test it against the latest modifications they have merged in the master branch.

 ### Sync the masters